ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 .. default-domain:: js

-This guide is about creating modules for Eagle ERP's web client.
+This guide is about creating modules for Eagle's web client.

-To create websites with Eagle ERP, see :doc:`website`; to add business capabilities or extend existing business systems of Eagle ERP, see :doc:`backend`.
+To create websites with Eagle, see :doc:`website`; to add business capabilities or extend existing business systems of Eagle, see :doc:`backend`.

 .. warning::